 Oregon State University’s Online Writing Support (OWS) provides written feedback via email (asynchronous) and 50-minute Zoom appointments (synchronous) to writers across all OSU campuses and locations.
-The Online Writing Suite serves OSU students, staff, faculty, and alumni, but we encourage you to review the FAQ below before scheduling a consultation.
+Online Writing Support serves OSU students, faculty, staff, and alumni in their first year following graduation, and we encourage you to review the FAQ below before scheduling a consultation.

 Request an OWS consultation through our scheduling platform:

 Because seeing something in action is sometimes better than reading about how it works, we’ve created this brief video that shows you how to use our website to request feedback.
 In addition, we've answered some FAQs below.

 Any OSU students, faculty, staff, and alumni in their first year following graduation can submit writing for written feedback or schedule a Zoom appointment.
 When scheduling, we prioritize current OSU students.
 Graduate students working on dissertations, theses, IRB applications, grant applications, manuscripts, and other advanced graduate projects should connect with the Graduate Writing Center for support.
 Contact [email protected] for questions about how the OWS can best support you in your writing needs.

 No, you don’t need to have a complete draft to request written feedback or to make an appointment.
 In either modality, you can ask for help getting started with an assignment, brainstorming ideas, and planning out your process.
 In fact, we recommend visiting early in your process and later as you develop your draft or work on revision.
 For written feedback just be sure to upload a document where we ask for a draft (an outline, a brainstorm, etc.) as well as the writing assignment prompt and describe in detail the kind of assistance you would like from the consultant.
 If you are primarily wanting help with brainstorming, we encourage you to try out a Zoom appointment so you and the writing consultant can think together in real-time.